What to Know About Smart Locks

 Smart Lock Features

 A couple of years ago, smart locks had limited features.
 Now the tiny devices are jam-packed with useful options.
+No matter what you need from the lock, there’s sure to be a few different ones on the market that will fit your home.

 Look for a smart lock that offers multiple ways to unlock the door.
 Besides the app, some do it with four-digit codes, fingerprint scans and digital keys.
 Some smart locks can even be unlocked with traditional metal keys.
 The Lockly Vision ($400), for instance, has six locking and unlocking capabilities.